To engage underserved families in designing and testing a children's museum model that is responsive to their needs, interests and challenges

 If you could do it all over again...:

-Consistent with our Interim Report, we would advise ourselves not to underestimate the thought, time and care that it takes to engage all parties that are part of an innovative process that seeks to be truly inclusive, collaborative and resourceful.
-We would advise ourselves to be realistic about the staff capacity that is truly necessary to fulfill these objectives.
-With a project that centers around relationships – relationships within the Museum across all departments and with the Museum’s Board and volunteers; relationships with Community Partners that represent a diversity of organizations – each serving diverse constituencies with diverse needs; and relationships with families seeking to provide their children with experiences that will enrich their lives and enhance their well-being while at the same time dealing with life challenges that can easily overwhelm these aspirations.
+Do not underestimate the thought, time and care that it takes to engage all parties that are part of an innovative process that seeks to be truly inclusive, collaborative and resourceful.
+This project centers around relationships: relationships within the Museum across all departments and with the Museum’s Board and volunteers; relationships with Community Partners that represent a diversity of organizations – each serving diverse constituencies with diverse needs; and relationships with families seeking to provide their children with experience that will enrich their lives and enhance their well-being; while at the same time dealing with life challenges that can easily overwhelm these aspirations.
 Developing, nurturing, connecting, informing and responding within the context of all of these relationships take a great investment of time and care – something that was significantly underestimated at the conception of this project.

 One last thought: